GDG-Hack-Team-Anything/.github/profile/README.md

 # SWEEVENT
 ## Description
-**SWEEVENT** is a comprehensive event management platform designed to streamline hackathon organization and enhance the participant experience.
+**SWEEVENT** is a comprehensive event management platform designed for **GDG** to streamline event organization and enhance the participant experience.
 With key features such as a submission system, participant interface, improved judging experience, event showcase landing page, and Discord bot integration, SWEEVENT revolutionizes the way hackathons are managed and experienced.
 ## Key Features

 - Submission System